 by Texas Homesteader ~

-I’ve tried both regular vinegar and apple cider vinegar for my vinegar hair rinse but to be honest I’ve never really noticed a difference between the two.
+I’ve tried both regular vinegar and apple cider vinegar for my vinegar hair rinse.
+But to be honest I’ve never really noticed a difference between the two.

-To please that man in my life I’ve scented my vinegar with my favorite herb – rosemary!
-(It’s also said that Rosemary is a good herb to use in your vinegar rinse for dark hair)
+To please that man in my life I’ve scented my vinegar with my favorite herb – rosemary! (a double benefit since it’s also said that Rosemary is a good herb to use in your vinegar rinse for healthy hair)

 Then I wash it off and place it in a quart canning jar and fill the jar with vinegar.
 After screwing on the lid I place the canning jar outside in that blazing Texas sun.
 The infusion takes place without further action by me.
-Yeah, I’m just

 lazy errr… environmental that way!

-Now to make my hair rinse I take a repurposed plastic squirt bottle (I’m a klutz in the shower sometimes so plastic is necessary) and add about 3 tablespoons of my infused vinegar with about two cups of water, shake it up & place it in the shower.
+Now to make my hair rinse I take a repurposed plastic squirt bottle.
+(I’m a klutz in the shower sometimes so plastic is necessary) I add about 3 tablespoons of my infused vinegar with about two cups of water, shake it up & place it in the shower.